 With more than 40 large and small parades in Orleans Parish alone, it helps to have a game plan.
 Here are some tips on how to experience Mardi Gras like you live here.

 Parade like a pro.
-Take a look at the routes online ahead of time and keep track of parade progress when you’re on the route or heading out with an app like WDSU’s Parade Tracker.
+Take a look at the routes online ahead of time and keep track of parade progress with an app like WDSU’s Parade Tracker.

 Locals often watch parades in the same spot each year.
 Head to the route a little early to scope out a good spot near a restroom and to set up your chairs, ice chests, ladders, whatever.
-(Here’s the rule: Try to keep your stuff at least 6 feet from the curb.)
-The party and hang out before the parade – getting to know the people around you – are often as much fun as the parade.
+(Here’s the rule: Try to keep your stuff at least 6 feet from the curb).
+Getting to know your neighbors is often as much fun as the parade itself.

 What do we do?
 We love to dress up.
-Brightly colored wigs, tutus and or sequins are always fun.
-Whether you’re wearing a full costume, or just a mask, hat or wig, you’ll fit in best if you get into the Mardi Gas spirit.
-Anything purple, green or gold will do the trick.
+Brightly colored wigs, tutus, and or sequins are always fun.
+Whether you’re wearing a full costume, or just a mask, hat, or wig, you’ll fit in best if you get into the Mardi Gras spirit.
+Anything purple, green, or gold will do the trick.

 Learn about Mardi Gras traditions ahead of time so you know what’s going on.
 For instance, if you want to catch beads like a local, yell out “Throw me something, mister!”

 With weeks of festivities, there’s no reason to overdo it on any one day.
 Make sure to eat right and stay hydrated throughout the celebrations.
 Know your limits.
 Yes, people bring kegs and full bars to the parade route.
 Enjoy and be smart.

 Hey, there are kids around.
 Please be respectful.
 We get that racy entertainment that happens in the French Quarter – it's a good time for the right crowd.
 But outside the Quarter it’s all about families, relaxing, and enjoying life.